 I dropped by Château Beaulieu where Claudia Centola-Franey was pouring their (2015) rosé, Cuvée Provençale.
 I’ve had this wine many times; most recently, I tasted the 2014 vintage at last year’s Provence In The City in New York City and also in Provence when I visited the Château, and on both occasions, it did not speak to my palate.
 The 2015 vintage, however, seems fresher and brighter and far more inviting than earlier vintages.

-The belles of the ball, for me, were the three very sophisticated rosés from Côtes de Provence Château Saint Maur Cru Classé.
-Last year I had the pleasure of tasting two of these rosés and meeting Roger Zannier, who purchased Château Saint Maur in 2011.
-Although Zannier has been involved with winemaking for decades in Portugal, Château Saint Maur is his first venture in Provence and he wasted no time moving into the top tier.
+The belles of the ball, for me, were the three very sophisticated rosés from Côtes de Provence Château Saint-Maur Cru Classé.
+Last year I had the pleasure of tasting two of these rosés and meeting Marc Monrose, who has managed Château Saint-Maur since its purchase in 2011.
+Although Zannier has been involved with winemaking for decades in Portugal, Château Saint-Maur is his first venture in Provence and he wasted no time moving into the top tier.

 Regrettably, not even I could stop by every table.
 I know I missed some terrific wines altogether.
 But, that gives me a project for the rest of the year, before the next vintage is released.